TuNguyenThanh/react-native-image-placeholder/README.md

 # react-native-image-placeholder
 - Support Android and iOS.
 - The image component that supports shows placeholderSource when load image network.
-- Shows placeholderSource if the main source can't be loaded or error.
+- Show placeholderSource if the main source can't be loaded or error.
 - Support custom ActivityIndicator loading.

 ## Installation